 - In case of freelance carrying out a regulated profession:

-- Security Clearance (Nulla Osta to carry out the economic activity) issued by the competent administrative authority, such as the competent Chamber of Commerce, professional register, Health Ministry, Ministry of Justice etc.;
+- Security Clearance (Nulla Osta to carry out the economic activity) issued by the competent administrative authority, such as the competent Chamber of Commerce, professional register, Health Ministry, Ministry of Justice, etc.;

 - A copy of the documentation and the application submitted in order to request the above-mentioned Nulla Osta;

-- In case of sole proprietorship, a certification of the abstract identification of the resources necessary for entrepreneurial, commercial or artisan activity to be undertaken, issued by the competent administrative authority above-mentioned.
+- In case of a sole proprietorship, a certification of the abstract identification of the resources necessary for entrepreneurial, commercial or artisan activity to be undertaken, issued by the competent administrative authority above-mentioned.

 - In case of freelance carrying out an unregulated profession:

 - A commitment to contract.
 In case of subscription by an Italian company, it must be also attached its certification of incorporation (not younger than 6 months).
-In case of foreign costumer, it must be also attached a similar certification, authorised by the competent Italian Diplomatic Authority;
+In case of foreign costumer, it must be also attached a similar certification, authorized by the competent Italian Diplomatic Authority;

-- In case of a company, it must be attached a copy of the last company income declaration and copy of its last financial statements, submitted to the company register.
+- In the case of a company, it must be attached a copy of the last company income declaration and copy of its last financial statements, submitted to the company register.

 How can I apply for the Electronic Residency Permit, once I have got my Self-employment Visa as a freelance or unregulated professions worker?

-You must request the release of the corresponding electronic residence permit within 8 days of your entrance in Italy, with your one year multiple entrance Self-employment Visa (inside quota), presenting yourself in person to the competent post-office.
+You must request the release of the corresponding electronic residence permit within 8 days of your entrance in Italy, with your one-year multiple entrance Self-employment Visa (inside quota), presenting yourself in person to the competent post-office.
 In that occasion you must have: